The page has been translated by Gen AI.

 • \TimeProviders\NtpServer

-The Config subkey items are located in HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Config.
+The subkey items under Config are located at HKLM\SYSTEM\CurrentControlSet\Services\W32Time\Config.

 MinPollInterval